 No big deal, but it is obvious at the expanded scales at which I plot these.

-The little sockets on the rear can swallow 14-gauge tinned leads — barely.
-They couldn't handle 12 AWG.
+The little speaker-wire sockets on the rear can swallow 14-gauge tinned leads — barely.
+They can't handle 12 AWG.

 Digital TOSLINK output

 The only thing I heard coming out of it is the direct output from the CD transport.
 The volume control has no effect.

 I heard nothing with other inputs.

 The BAND button swaps between AM and FM.
 FM is STEREO with weak stations muted.
 If you want FM MONO and/or to hear weak stations, that is the third selection as you keep pressing the BAND button.
 In other words, be sure to skip the FM MONO "band" if you want to hear FM in stereo.

 You can tune either all channels, or just the preset channels.
 To swap between these modes, Hold the + and STOP/BAND buttons at the same time.